Overview of Florida Auto Accident Settlements

 Our client was traveling eastbound and came to a stop for traffic stopped ahead.
 The defendant failed to stop, and the front of the defendant’s truck slammed into the rear of the van our client was driving.
 The defendant driver alleged that our client made a quick and sudden lane change and a quick and sudden unexpected stop causing the collision.
 The defendant driver did not receive a citation for causing the accident.

-Our client was transported by ambulance and treated at an emergency room for neck pain, back pain and hip pain.
+Our client was transported by ambulance and treated at an emergency room for neck pain, back pain, and hip pain.
 Our client was involved in a prior motor vehicle accident where he suffered lower back pain a few months before the most recent accident.
 He had recovered well but still had some intermittent neck and lower back pain.
 After the most recent accident, his doctors opined he suffered an aggravation of previous lower back pain.
 An MRI of the lower back was compared to the MRI of the lower back taken in the previous accident revealing our client suffered from an aggravation of prior lower back injuries.
-The surgeon opined the client needed a lower back surgery to alleviate the pain after all conservative treatment failed.
+The surgeon opined the client needed lower back surgery to alleviate the pain after all conservative treatments failed.
 Our client had lower back surgery.
 Unfortunately, one of the screws placed in the lower spine moved post-surgery and required yet another surgery to revise/correct the instrumentation & screw that moved post-surgery.
 Thereafter, our client required two other surgeries to both of his hips to alleviate his hip pain.

 A demand was presented to the defendant’s driver’s insurance company.
 The defendant driver was insured with a 1 million dollar combined single limit policy. $16,922.95 was paid for property damage to repair our client’s work van.
-Only 983,077.05 of the combined single limit policy remained.
+Only 983,077.05 of the combined single-limit policy remained.
 A demand was made for the remaining limits.
 The defendant’s insurance company merely offered 80,000 to settle the claim.
 That offer was rejected.
 The defendant’s insurance company claimed that our client was at fault for making a quick sudden lane change and also that all our client’s lower back problems were caused by his previous accident.

 A civil suit was filed.
 A very lengthy deposition of the driver was taken promptly thereafter, which revealed the defendant driver was totally at fault for causing the accident.